 In trademark law, the standard test of ownership is priority of use.
 See Sengoku Works Ltd. v.
 RMC Int’l, Ltd., 96 F.3d 1217, 1219 (9th Cir.
 1996).
 “To acquire ownership of a trademark it is not enough to have invented the mark first or even to have registered it first; the party claiming ownership must have been the first to actually use the mark in the sale of goods or services.”
 Id.
 A person also acquires the right to exclude others from using a trademark if a person acquires a “constructive use date” under 15 U.S.C. § 1051, or an “extension of protection” under 15 U.S.C. § 1141.
 Lodestar Anstalt v.
 Bacardi & Co., 31 F.4th 1228, 1237-38 (9th Cir.
 2022).
 The test of ownership is different if a person acquires a right to exclude under either of those statutes.
 See id.

 Sometimes, mark ownership is a jury question.
 When the jury is to determine the ownership of a mark between manufacturer and distributor, see Sengoku Works Ltd., 96 F.3d at 1219 (reviewing jury instructions and factors for determining such mark ownership).
-See Comment following Instruction 15.17 (Trademark Ownership—Merchant or Distributor).
+See Comment to Instruction 15.17 (Trademark Ownership—Merchant or Distributor).
 See also Instruction 15.16 (Trademark Ownership—Licensee).
 In such a case, this instruction should be revised accordingly.
 The determination of priority of ownership is a question for the jury when it is a genuine issue of material fact.
 See Grupo Gigante SA De CV v.
 Dallo & Co., Inc., 391 F.3d 1088, 1093-94, 1098-99, 1106-07 (9th Cir.
 2004) (expressing no opinion as to whether evidence presented in case was sufficient as matter of law to establish that mark was famous for application of trademark priority principles).

 In cases when the validity of the trademark is a result of its acquiring secondary meaning (e.g., a descriptive mark with secondary meaning), add the following in lieu of the third and fourth paragraphs:

-If the plaintiff’s [describe trademark] is not inherently distinctive, but the plaintiff has shown that the trademark is descriptive and that the trademark has acquired secondary meaning, the plaintiff has the burden of showing by a preponderance of the evidence that the plaintiff’s [describe trademark] had gained secondary meaning before the defendant first began to use the [describe trademark].
+If the plaintiff [name]’s [describe trademark] is not inherently distinctive, but the plaintiff [name] has shown that the trademark is descriptive and that the trademark has acquired secondary meaning, the plaintiff [name] has the burden of showing by a preponderance of the evidence that the plaintiff [name]’s [describe trademark] had gained secondary meaning before the defendant [name] first began to use the [describe trademark].

 Trademark priority and the right to exclude others from using a trademark depend not

 merely on first use but on lawful first use.
 See AK Futures LLC v.
-Boyd Street Distro, LLC, 35
+Boyd St. Distro, LLC, 35

 F.4th 682, 689 (9th Cir.
 2022) (citing CreAgri, Inc. v.
 USANA Health Scis., Inc., 474 F.3d 626, 630 (9th Cir.
 2007)).
 However, “illegal activity of insufficient gravity or connection to a mark’s use in commerce might not defeat an otherwise valid trademark.”
 Id.